timlau/my_rust_app/README.md

 # GTK + Rust + Relm4 + Meson + Flatpak = <3

-> This is a fork of [gtk-rust-template](https://gitlab.gnome.org/World/Rust/gtk-rust-template) that adapts the code for Relm4 while trying to change as little as possible.
+> This is a fork of [gtk-rust-template](https://github.com/Relm4/relm4-template)

-A boilerplate template to get started with GTK, Rust, Meson, Flatpak made for GNOME.
-It can be adapted for other desktop environments like elementary.
+It is improved in may ways to make it easier to make an new project based on this boilerplate project.

 ![Main window](data/resources/screenshots/screenshot1.png "Main window")